AWolf81/node-electron-bundle-demo/README.md

 ## Boilerplate for the project

-This project is using electron-forge as base-
+This project is using electron-forge as base.

 ## Installation